smart-edge-open/specs/doc/getting-started/openness-experience-kits.md

 OpenNESS Experience Kits contains `host_vars/` directory that can be used to place a YAML file (`nodes-inventory-name.yml`, e.g. `node01.yml`).
 The file would contain variables that would override roles' default values.

+> NOTE: Despite the ability to customize parameters (kernel) it is required to have a clean CentOS 7.6.1810 operating system installed on hosts (from a Minimal ISO image) that will be later deployed from Ansible scripts.
+This OS shall not have any user customizations.

 To override the default value, place the variable's name and new value in the host's vars file, e.g. contents of `host_vars/node01.yml` that would result in skipping kernel customization on that node:

 ```yaml